forax/write_your_dynamic_language_runtime/smalljs.md

 Expr(int lineNumber)
 root of the hierarchy

-Literal<T>(T value)
+Literal(Object value)
-constant expression (String or int)
+constant expression (undefined, int or String)
 ```
+undefined  // undefined
 42         // an int
 'hello'    // a String
 "hello"    // a String
 ```

-Block(List<Expr> instrs)
+Block(List<Expr> statements)
 ```
 {
-   // 0 or more expressions
+   // 0 or more statements
 }
 ```
-list of instructions

 If(Expr condition, Block trueBlock, Block falseBlock)
 ```